omaralalwi/Gpdf/README.md

 ```
 ### IMPORTANT NOTE:

-if you have old version with some issues, please delete old config file , then update package , then publish config file again .
+if you have old version with some issues, please delete old config file , then delete package from composer file , then re-install it , then publish config file again .

 ## Publish Resources